The NHP is led by Mark Warr, Chief Executive Officer, and is supported by Sue Hammersley, Director, and Tanya Greppellini, Project Support Officer.

 With strong interpersonal skills and a detailed knowledge of contemporary outcome-focused social work practice he has a track record of; improving service delivery, developing partnership working and achieving improved outcomes for children and young people.

-As the Assistant Director in Stoke-on-Trent he had strategic responsibility for the development of the first House Project before being appointed to lead the National House Project and oversees the support to five local authorities in phase 2.
+As an Assistant Director in a West Midlands Local Authority he had strategic responsibility for the development of the first House Project before being appointed to lead the National House Project and oversees the support to five local authorities in phase 2.

 Sue is a qualified social worker who has worked in a number of Local Authorities across the Country.
 She has managed safeguarding and looked after children services at a strategic level for the last 16 years, and has extensive knowledge of the systems that surround children in care and care leavers.